-Our easy salmon quiche recipe is easy to make with a fresh fish fillet or leftovers.
-With eggs and Swiss cheese it is a great way to make a salmon pie.
-You can make it a crustless quiche or with our simple dough baked in a pretty round dish.
+Our salmon quiche recipe with a fresh fish fillet or leftovers, eggs and Swiss cheese is a great brunch or breakfast everyone will love.
+You can make it crustless or with our simple crust baked in a pretty pie pan.

 Salmon Quiche Recipe